Please DO NOT phone, email, and write a note concerning the same absence. A single form of communication is sufficient to clear your child’s absence.

 Returning from an Absence

 When a student is absent, it is the student’s responsibility to approach the teacher for any assignments or tests missed and receive instructions for making them up.
-For extended absences (more than four days), parents may contact the Records Office (644-6388) to obtain class assignments.
+For extended absences (more than four days), parents may contact the teacher directly.

 If a student is absent for more than three days due to illness, please send them to the Attendance Office with a doctor’s note upon their arrival back to campus (before school, at lunch, or after school only).